guardian/consent-management-platform/README.md

 This functions tale 1 argument, a configuration object.

-When `init` is called, it will add Sourcepoint's implementation of the TCF or the CCPA privacy frameworks to the page, depending on the configuration options received.
-In the rest of this document we will refer to these and TCF mode and CCPA mode, respectively.
-It needs to be run before any other API call.
+When `init` is called, it will add the TCF or the CCPA privacy framework to the page, depending on the configuration options received.
+We refer to these as TCF mode and CCPA mode, respectively.
+This function needs to be run before any other API call.

 The configuration object that it requires is: